Twin Lakes Airport (South Carolina)

 Twin Lakes Airport (FAA LID: S17) is a privately owned, public-use airport located four miles (6 km) northwest of the central business district of Graniteville, in Aiken County, South Carolina, United States.
 A portion of the airport is also located in Edgefield County.

 Facilities and aircraft

 Twin Lakes Airport covers an area of 35 acre and has one runway designated 6/24 with a 4,000 x 60 ft (1,219 x 18 m) asphalt surface.

-For the 12-month period ending 22 May 2019, the airport had 1,500 general aviation aircraft operations, an average of 4 per day.
+For the 12-month period ending April 12, 2023, the airport had 1,500 general aviation aircraft operations, an average of 29 per week.
 At that time there were 52 single-engine aircraft and 3 ultra-light aircraft based at this airport.